alpererdogan8/radix-select/README.md

 ```
 ?
 Would you like to add or remove components? install
 ?
-Select RadixUI components to install on uninstall 🔽
+Select RadixUI components to install or uninstall 🔽
   Read more at https://www.radix-ui.com
   Accordion 🪗, Avatar 🧑, Context Menu 📝
 ✔ Install success